 The Synfuels Plant, located near Beulah, N.D., currently captures approximately 2 million metric tons of the plant's CO2 emissions, which are piped to Saskatchewan for use in enhanced oil recovery.
-The proposed project would enable the facility to capture an additional 1.5 million metric tons of CO2 per year and would serve as part of the largest coal-based carbon capture projects utilizing geologic storage, while also being the first project in the nation to use both enhanced oil recovery and geologic storage.
+The proposed project would enable the facility to capture an additional 730,000 to more than 2 million metric tons of CO2 per year and would serve as part of the largest coal-based carbon capture projects utilizing geologic storage, while also being the first project in the nation to use both enhanced oil recovery and geologic storage.
+The project will be in operation in early 2024.